CodeAndChaosDev/cybersecurity-notes/tryhackme-writeups/LAN-topologies.md

 • Disadvantages:
 • If any device or connection fails, the entire network breaks down.
 • Data may take longer to reach its destination as it may pass through multiple devices first.
+• Major Flaw is if a devices goes down or a cable is broken, then data will no longer be passed.

 ![alt text](image-1.png)